 - Retirement Communities and Assisted Living Facilities – $93,870

 - Nursing and Skilled Nursing Facilities – $90,660

 Note that “Management of Companies and Enterprises” include outpatient and contract therapy companies, and the BLS does not specify what pediatric settings entail Child Day Care Services.

 Management positions pay more in the OT field since many management jobs across the country require a certain number of years of clinical experience prior to applying.

 When it comes to pay and likelihood of employment, the last item to consider is market saturation.

 On the bright side, the BLS states that occupational therapy employment in the U.S. will have a 29% increase from 2012-2022, so our careers are in a safe zone for a while.

 However, you may still have to compete with fellow graduates across the country for the jobs you want in the most desirable locations.

-In 2019, the states with the highest number of employed OTs include New York, California, Texas, Pennsylvania, and Florida.
+In 2022, the states with the highest number of employed occupational therapists include New York, California, Texas, Pennsylvania, and Florida.
 This should come as no surprise since those states are the most heavily populated in the country.
 In addition, availability of employment is lower than the national average in California, New York, and Florida.